Chicana feminism: Chicanas in la familia

 Chicana feminists challenged their prescribed role in la familia, and demanded to have the intersectional experiences that they faced recognized.
 Chicanas identify as being consciously aware, self-determined, and proud of their roots, heritage, and experience while prioritizing La Raza.
 With the emergence of the Chicano Movement, the structure of Chicano families saw dramatic changes.
 Specifically, women began to question the positives and negatives of the established family dynamic and where their place was within the Chicano national struggle.

 Chicanas were not only experienced the effects of racism and imperialism in white America, but also sexism within their own families.
-In the seminal text “La Chicana”, Elizabeth Martinez, asserts that: "[La Chicana] is oppressed by the forces of racism, imperialism, and sexism.
+In the seminal text "La Chicana", Elizabeth Martinez, asserts that: "[La Chicana] is oppressed by the forces of racism, imperialism, and sexism.
 This can be said of all non-white women in the United States.
 Her oppression by the forces of racism and imperialism is similar to that endured by our men.
 Oppression by sexism, however, is hers alone."

 Chicana labor organizing

 Emma Tenayuca was an early Mexican American labor organizer and Dolores Huerta was a major force in the labor organization of farmworkers.
+The testimony of the migrant farm worker activist Maria Elena Lucas reveals the enormous difficulties of organizing farmworkers.

 The Farah Strike, 1972–1974, labeled the "strike of the century," was organized and led by Mexican American women predominantly in El Paso, Texas.
 Employees of the Farah Manufacturing Company went on strike to stand for job security and their right to establish and join a union.